0xAX/linux-insides/Initialization/linux-initialization-8.md

 Scheduler initialization
 ================================================================================

-This is the eighth [part](https://proninyaroslav.gitbooks.io/linux-insides-ru/content/Initialization/index.html) of the Linux kernel initialization process and we stopped on the `setup_nr_cpu_ids` function in the [previous](https://github.com/0xAX/linux-insides/blob/master/Initialization/linux-initialization-7.md) part.
-The main point of the current part is [scheduler](http://en.wikipedia.org/wiki/Scheduling_%28computing%29) initialization.
+This is the eighth [part](README.md) of the Linux kernel initialization process chapter and we stopped on the `setup_nr_cpu_ids` function in the [previous part](linux-initialization-7.md).

+The main point of this part is [scheduler](http://en.wikipedia.org/wiki/Scheduling_%28computing%29) initialization.
 But before we will start to learn initialization process of the scheduler, we need to do some stuff.
 The next step in the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) is the `setup_per_cpu_areas` function.
-This function setups areas for the `percpu` variables, more about it you can read in the special part about the [Per-CPU variables](https://proninyaroslav.gitbooks.io/linux-insides-ru/content/Concepts/per-cpu.html).
+This function setups memory areas for the `percpu` variables, more about it you can read in the special part about the [Per-CPU variables](Concepts/per-cpu.md).
 After `percpu` areas is up and running, the next step is the `smp_prepare_boot_cpu` function.

-This function does some preparations for the [SMP](http://en.wikipedia.org/wiki/Symmetric_multiprocessing):
+This function does some preparations for [symmetric multiprocessing](http://en.wikipedia.org/wiki/Symmetric_multiprocessing).
+Since this function is architecture specific, it is located in the [arch/x86/include/asm/smp.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/smp.h#L78) Linux kernel header file.
+Let's look at the definition of this function:

 ```C
 static inline void smp_prepare_boot_cpu(void)